Azure/api-management-self-hosted-gateway-ingress/Ingress-only/readme.md

 - API route exposure
 - Supports both [Exact and Prefix](https://v1-18.docs.kubernetes.io/docs/concepts/services-networking/ingress/#path-types) path types

-To enable ingress support, following environment variables need to be setup ([link to template](.\ingress-only\ingress-deployment.yml#L29-L34)):
+To enable ingress support, the following environment variables need to be set up ([link to template](ingress-deployment.yml#L29-L34)):

 - `k8s.ingress.enabled`
 - Ingress object should include the annotation `kubernetes.io/ingress.class: "azure-api-management/gateway"`
 - `k8s.ingress.namespace` - optional namespace where ingress is read from

 ## Walkthrough
-In this example we will setup a namespace `gw` which will contain all resources.
+In this example, we will set up a namespace `gw` which will contain all resources.
 Self-hosted gateway file contains [RBAC configuration]() that specifies this namespace so it is better to stick to it
 One of the deployments is a container that echoes back all HTTP/HTTPS traffic [mendhak/http-https-echo:17](https://github.com/mendhak/docker-http-https-echo).
-Also see latest tags on [DockerHub](https://hub.docker.com/r/mendhak/http-https-echo/tags?page=1&ordering=last_updated)
+Also, see the latest tags on [DockerHub](https://hub.docker.com/r/mendhak/http-https-echo/tags?page=1&ordering=last_updated)

 ### Deploying backend API service
 Let's start by creating the namespace and deploying the backend and service defined in [backend-echo.yml](backend-echo.yml):